 - The availability and reliability of data

-Ultimately, a qualified valuation expert delivers far more than a number—they provide context, credibility, and confidence in the result.
+Ultimately, a qualified valuation expert delivers far more than a number—they provide context, credibility and defensibility in situations where business value has significant financial or legal implications.